 Wurstkuchl- Historic Sausage Kitchen

 Right next to the Stone Bridge is Regensburg’s historic sausage kitchen, Wurstkuchl.
-For over 500 years, this kitchen has been serving homemade sausages.
+For nearly 900 years, this kitchen has been serving homemade sausages.
 Back in the Middle Ages, dock workers and stonemasons would take a break from building the bridge to have a meal here.

 When we got to Wurstkuchl, we weren’t hungry so unfortunately we didn’t even try the sausage.
 I know, I know, we’re terrible!
 Mike did try some of Regensburg’s famous sausages from a different vendor later in the day though and he loved them!